 Not unisex

 Who is it best for: The Carhartt Waterproof Insulated gloves are a warm, comfortable, and reliable winter classic.
 Even on cold days in coastal Maine, the thick polyester insulation kept our hands warm while shoveling snow or walking the dog.
-We wore them in temps down to -20°F while collecting data on a remote glacier in the Yukon, and we still stayed warm.
+One of our testers wore them in temperatures down to -20ยฐF while collecting data on a remote glacier in the Yukon, and still stayed warm.
+Hanging out on a glacier may not be part of your day-to-day, but it just goes to show how protective they are.
 They block wind very well, and unless you're submerging your hands in a bucket of water (like we did), these are functionally waterproof.

 Should you buy it?
 If you are looking for a high-performing budget option and aren't concerned about fit or technical features, then yes, the Carhartt WP Insulated could be a great choice.
-However, these gloves are pretty bulky.
-The roomy flexibility that we love comes with a slightly oversized fit, and they are not unisex.
-Carhartt only makes sizes down to S, and for women with especially small hands, they still might be too big.
-These also don't breathe super well, so it's best to save them for the truly cold days and low-output activities.
+However, these gloves are pretty bulky, slightly oversized, and not unisex.
+Carhartt only makes sizes down to S, and even then, for women with especially small hands, they might still be too big.
+These also don't breathe super well, and take forever to dry, so it's best to save them for the truly cold days and low-output activities.

 We also tested the mitten version of this glove and liked it almost as much.
-The Carhartt Waterproof Insulated Mitten is made from identical materials and is just as warm and weather-resistant as the glove.
+The Carhartt Waterproof Insulated Mitten is made from identical materials and is just as warm (or warmer) and weather-resistant as the glove.
 The only downside is the lack of dexterity, which is the main deterrent for most people.
-However, for the mitten lovers out there, this one from Carhartt is a warm and affordable choice.
+However, for mitten lovers, this Carhartt model is a warm, affordable choice.

 REASONS TO BUY